voku/phonetic-algorithms/README.md

 ## Usage

-You the "*_phonetic_word"-method if you need a fuzzy-search for single words e.g. names.
+You the "*_phonetic_word"-method if you need a fuzzy-search for single words e.g. last-names or product-names.

 ```php
 use voku\helper\PhoneticAlgorithms;